-Our volunteers teach basic—but life-changing—communication skills to adults who do not know English.
+Our volunteers teach basic—but life-changing—communication skills to DuPage County adults who want to learn English.

-Since 1972, we’ve been equipping a big-hearted army of tutors to sit side-by-side with adults who cannot understand, speak, read, or write English.
-Imagine!
-We give these volunteers the materials, techniques, and confidence they need to help adults bust through language barriers and experience a whole new world of communication and connection—right here in DuPage County.
+Since 1972, we have been equipping a big-hearted army of tutors to work side-by-side with adults who cannot comprehend, speak, read, or write English.
+We provide these volunteers the materials, techniques, and confidence they need to help adults break through language barriers and experience a whole new world of communication and connection, right here in DuPage County.

-Once each tutor is ready, we match him or her with an adult who wants to learn English.
-Learner and tutor decide on a convenient meeting time and place—often at the local library.
+After training, each tutor is matched with an adult learner.
+The pair decides on a regular convenient meeting time and place, often at the local library.

 From there, the instruction is entirely customized.
-The learner chooses specific goals—understand street signs, decipher prescription labels, read mail, tell bedtime stories,apply fora job—and the tutor offers practical instruction in response.
-This highly personalized approach gets results, builds relationships, and strengthens communities.
+The learner chooses specific life skill goals, e.g. understand street signs, decipher prescription labels, read mail, tell bedtime stories, or apply for a job, and the tutor offers practical instruction to meet those practical needs.
+This highly-personalized approach gets results, builds relationships, and strengthens communities.

-Every year, Literacy DuPage serves more than 500 adult learners in more than 30 communities throughout DuPage County.
-But right now, our waiting list includes 300 more people who hope to be matched with a tutor.
+Every year, Literacy DuPage serves more than 350 adult learners throughout DuPage County.
+But right now, our waiting list includes 38 more people who hope to be matched with a tutor soon.

-We’re proud of the difference we’re making in so many lives, but we have far to go in achieving full literacy throughout the county.
-Learn about our five-year plan for doubling the impact of Literacy DuPage.
+We are proud of the difference that we’re making in so many lives, yet we have far to go in achieving full literacy throughout the county.

 - Our English as a Second Language (ESL) Learners have limited skills to read, write, speak, and understand English.
-Tutors help ESL Learners understand and use English so they can be independent and successful at home, at work, and in the community.
+Tutors help ESL learners understand and use English, so that they can be independent and successful at home, at work, and in the community.

 Literacy DuPage is an alternative to classroom instruction.

-Literacy DuPage offers free, customized, one-on-one tutoring for adult learners.
+Literacy DuPage offers free, customized, one-to-one tutoring for adult learners.

-For two hours each week, tutor and learner meet at a mutually convenient time and place—like the local library.
+For two hours each week, tutor and learner meet for instruction.

-This flexible, accessible approach accommodates learners who can’t participate in classroom-based programs.
-Maybe they don’t have access to transportation.
-Maybe they can’t afford childcare.
-Maybe they’re juggling several jobs and work schedules to make ends meet.
+This flexible, accessible approach accommodates learners who cannot participate in classroom-based programs.
+They may not have access to transportation or can’t afford childcare.
+Perhaps they’re juggling multiple jobs and work schedules to make ends meet.

-With Literacy DuPage, learner and tutor work together to overcome these challenges—bringing instruction to those missed by more traditional programs.
+With Literacy DuPage, learner and tutor work together to overcome these challenges.

-For groups of learners, we offer conversation practice and workplace training.
+For groups of learners, we offer conversation practice.

-In addition to our core program of one-on-one tutoring, Literacy DuPage offers Conversation Groups and Workforce Education Programs:
+In addition to our core program of one-to-one tutoring, Literacy DuPage offers 1 Conversation Groups:

 Literacy is a connected cause—globally and locally.